kuzzleio/documentation/src/sdk-reference/csharp/1/kuzzle/constructor/index.md

 # Constructor

-Use this constructor to create a new instance of the SDK.
+Use thisructor to create a new instance of the SDK.
 Each instance represent a different connection to a Kuzzle server with specific options.

 ## Signature